 Deep, slow, breathing is an ancient, powerful way to clear the body of stress and tension, and a fantastic way to relax as part of a nightly transition to sleep.

 The key is to take plenty of time as you exhale.
 Breathe in slowly through your nose; breathe out slowly from either your nose or your mouth.
 It can help to visualize your breath going all the way down your body as you breathe out.
 Try picturing a balloon that slowly expands as you breathe in and slowly deflates as you breathe out.
 You can also picture the stress leaving your body as you exhale.
 Enjoy the feeling of relaxation that comes with letting go of that tension as you breathe out.

 Do this anytime you feel anxious or stressed out just before “lights out” to nurture better sleep.

 Other Relaxation Methods for Better Sleep

 You can also practice gratitude, by focusing your mind on positive aspects of the day rather than the negatives that could interfere with sleep.
 Doing gentle stretches and slow, deep breathing in a dimly lit room are wonderful ways to prepare the mind for rest.
-Even simply taking a warm bath or shower can be just the fix you need to relax before bed.
+Even simply taking a warm bath or shower or using essential oils for relaxation and sleep can be just the fix you need to relax before bed.

 Explore which of these stress reduction strategies work best for you.
 It’s okay if you don’t notice positive results right away – that’s what practice is for!
 With practice, you’ll become aware of when you’re experiencing tension, and you’ll be able to bring on feelings of relaxation when you’re stressed during the day or trying to fall asleep at night.